21 Camper Christmas Decoration Ideas That Turn Your RV Into a Winter Wonderland

 Paper snowflakes are the move for turning RV windows into winter showcases without taking up precious storage space or draining your holiday budget.

 You can create intricate patterns using basic folding and cutting methods, or just download templates if you want something more complex.
+Hang your snowflakes with glue dots and ribbon, mixing up the sizes for a fun look.

 String multiple snowflakes together for a garland effect or cut festive shapes like woodland creatures using colorful scrapbook paper for a modern touch.